The President's Mystery

 The President's Mystery is a 1936 American mystery film directed by Phil Rosen and starring Henry Wilcoxon, Betty Furness, Sidney Blackmer and Evelyn Brent.
-It was based on a novel inspired by an outline by the sitting President Franklin Delano Roosevelt, with all proceeds of both the book and films going to the Georgia Warm Springs Foundation It was produced and distributed by Republic Pictures.
+It was based on a novel inspired by an outline by the sitting President Franklin Delano Roosevelt, with all proceeds of both the book and film going to the Georgia Warm Springs Foundation.
+It was produced and distributed by Republic Pictures.
 The film was released under the alternative title One for All in the United Kingdom by British Lion Films.